Marcifer/SlotMachine-for-Streamers/README.md

    *example:* `!slotForceEnd` - same thing happens as with !slotWithdraw

 **Side note: Once somebody starts the game with !slotStart command, only that user can use commands tied with the game, nobody else!
 Not even you as a streamer.
-However, there is one safeguard command, !slotsForceEnd, that will end the game immediately and it does not matter who writes it (I suggest making this MOD only command).
+However, there is one safeguard command, !slotForceEnd, that will end the game immediately and it does not matter who writes it (I suggest making this MOD only command).
 There is three situations Slot Machine game ends: 1.
 Player reaches 0 at Credits and also has 0 at Won (game ends automatically, telling player he lost everything in chat). | 2.
 Player decides to use !slotWithdraw. | 3.
-Someone writes !slotsForceEnd (same as !slotWithdraw, but anyone can use it)**
+Someone writes !slotForceEnd (same as !slotWithdraw, but anyone can use it)**

 ### And here we are!
 Did all of the commands work as expected?
 Well, you just finished the setup!
 Well done!
 Get some ice cream, squeeze your plushie! **YOU** did it!